About the Program

 Laboratory of Systems Pharmacology (LSP)

-The Laboratory of Systems Pharmacology (LSP) is a highly interactive community of 150 scientists, engineers, and physicians that studies early and late-stage drug discovery using diverse highly-multiplexed measurement (omics) methods and mathematical modeling.
-Our focus on modeling methods draws on engineering and computer science and aims to construct a more quantitative and predictive approach to drug invention, testing, and use in patients.
-The lab focuses on serious diseases with unmet medical needs, such as drug-resistant cancers, chronic infections, neurodegenerative diseases, and chronic pain.
-LSP faculty have their primary appointments in hospitals and academic institutions in the Boston area but work together in custom-build labs located on the historic Harvard Medical School quadrangle.
+The Laboratory of Systems Pharmacology is a highly interactive community of 150 scientists, engineers, and physicians that studies early and late-stage drug discovery using diverse highly-multiplexed measurement (omics) methods and mathematical modeling.
+Our approach draws on engineering and computer science to develop a more quantitative approach to drug invention, testing, and use in patients.

 Harvard-MIT Center for Regulatory Science (HMCRS)

-The Harvard-MIT Center for Regulatory Science (HMCRS) is an interdisciplinary research and education program that focuses on improving how new therapeutic drugs, devices, and diagnostics are evaluated using clinical trials and real-world evidence.
-Our members also study the medical and economic impact of industry activities and regulatory policies and seeks more effective, equitable, and efficient ways to develop and use innovative medical products.
-The Center collaborates with the US Food and Drug Administration on a fellowship program designed to prepare PhD and MD PhD trainees for academic, industry and government positions at the intersection between science and regulatory policy.
-Our Center also sponsors an annual Global Conference in Regulatory Science and performs research in data science, real world data, clinical trial design and pharmaco-economics.
+HMCRS members study the medical and economic impact of industry activities and regulatory policies, seeking more effective ways to develop and use innovative medical products.
+The Center collaborates with the US Food and Drug Administration on a fellowship program designed to prepare PhD and MD PhD trainees for academic, industry, and government positions at the intersection between science and regulatory policy.
+HMCRS hosts regular events that convene diverse stakeholders in regulatory science through annual symposia, topic-focused workshops, and working groups

 LSP Facts & Figures: